BPD Coaching

 Is BPD Coaching right for me?

-If at any point I feel I’m not a good fit for you or that you need guidance by a mental health professional, I will promptly let you know.
+If at any point I feel I’m not a good fit for you or that you need guidance by a mental health professional – I will promptly let you know.

-For loved ones: If you’re having a hard time understanding BPD or would like tips on how to better navigate your loved one’s symptoms, BPD coaching could be a good fit for you.
+For loved ones: If you’re having a hard time understanding BPD or would like tips on how to better cope with or navigate a loved one’s BPD symptoms, a call could be beneficial.

-What can I expect from BPD Coaching?
+What can I expect from a BPD Coaching call?

 Can my loved one and I do a call together?

 Yes, that’s perfectly fine as long as both parties are willing.
-I’m not comfortable nor am I qualified to hold an intervention.

 Do I need a formal BPD diagnosis?